madhavkosi/designPatterningolang/designpattern/behavioralDesignPattern.md

+## Behavioral Pattern
+Behavior patterns are concerted with algorithms and the assignment of responsibilities between objects.
+Behavioral patterns describe not just the patterns of objects or classes but also the patterns of communication between them.

 ### Strategy Pattern
 The Strategy Pattern is a behavioral design pattern that enables selecting an algorithm's behavior at runtime.
 It defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 The pattern allows the algorithm to vary independently from the clients that use it.